 Today evolution is only the tip of a massive, many-headed iceberg.
 From the words we use down to the way we wear our clothes, our culture is thoroughly steeped in pagan traditions.
 Stripped of their original significance, however, many of these customs appear to be relatively harmless and some, updated with their Christian dressings, seem actually wholesome.
 But how should the Christian of today relate to Christmas, or Easter, or Sunday keeping?
 Not many people are really aware of the history of these things, so should we even be concerned?

 These questions are reasonable, and they deserve thoughtful consideration.
 The best place to begin looking for answers is in the Bible itself.
-God strictly commanded Israel, Saying "Take heed to thyself . . . that thou enquire not after their gods, saying.
-How did these nations serve their gods? even so will I do likewise.
-Thou shalt not do so unto the Lord thy God.”
-Deuteronomy 12:30, 31.
+God strictly commanded Israel, "Take heed to thyself ... that thou enquire not after their gods, saying, How did these nations serve their gods? even so will I do likewise.
+Thou shalt not do so unto the LORD thy God" (Deuteronomy 12:30, 31).

 Why were God's words so strong?
 Because He was utterly unlike the heathen deities, whom the people regarded as capricious and in need of continual appeasement.
 God Himself was just, loving, and above all, holy.
 He required a different, higher kind of worship, based on a holy relationship with His people.
 The very forms of sun worship and idolatry precluded any kind of relationship between God and His people, and degraded their conceptions of Him.
 Moreover, these forms encompassed the most debasing practices, including human sacrifices.

-We must ask then, is there anything wrong with commemorating the birth and resurrection of Jesus?
+So we must ask, "Is there anything wrong with commemorating the birth and resurrection of Jesus?"
 Of course not.
 These events are filled with deep meaning for every true Christian.
 The only problem is that neither the Bible nor history has preserved the dates of these events for us.
 Consequently, there is no biblical command to observe them on any particular day of the year.
 God in His wisdom left us free to remember them any and every day of the year, including December 25 and Easter Sunday.

-But now how about Sunday keeping – isn't that a legitimate commemoration of Christ's resurrection?
-Ah – here is where Satan's plot has been leading all along, Sunday observance is the fox that slipped into the chicken coop along with the pigeons.
-The pigeons may not be real chickens, but it's the fox who will destroy the whole brood if he stays.
+But now how about Sunday keeping—isn't that a legitimate commemoration of Christ's resurrection?
+Ah!
+Here is where Satan's plot has been leading all along.
+Sunday observance is the fox that slipped into the chicken coop along with the pigeons.
+The pigeons might not be real chickens, but it's the fox who will destroy the whole brood if he stays.

 What in the world does this mean?
 In Romans 6, the Bible gives us the symbol of Christ's death and resurrection for the Christian, and it isn't Sunday keeping.
-It is baptism and a subsequent "walk in newness of life.”
-Verse 4.
-But most importantly, Sunday keeping is the one remnant of paganism that is placed in direct opposition to God's authority.
+It is baptism and a subsequent "walk in newness of life” (verse 4).
+But most important, Sunday keeping is the one remnant of paganism that is placed in direct opposition to God's authority.
 We have not been told merely to pick one day out of seven for worship.
-Rather, we are told that God specifically blessed the seventh day and made it holy – a fact we dare not disregard.
+Rather, we are told that God specifically blessed the seventh day and made it holy—a fact we dare not disregard.